-The LLP is a Data Controller under the Data Protection Act 1998 and our ICO registration number ZA243132.
+The LLP is a Data Controller under Data Protection Legislation and our ICO registration number ZA243132.
 The company registration number is OC415159.

 A list of services delivered through Children and Family Health Surrey can be found on our website.
 These services will either be provided by CSH Surrey, First Community or SABP.

 This notice explains what information we collect, why we collect it and how we keep it secure.
 It also explains your rights and our legal obligation.
 We undertake information audits to establish clear lines on what personal data we hold and what we do with it.
 You can find more detailed information relating to the LLP providers within their privacy notices: CSH Surrey, Surrey and Borders Partnership NHS Trust and First Community Health and Care.

 Our promise to you on how we use your information